CanVo/CTF-WriteUps/AHCTF 2018/CONCISE/FOR-1 Secret Ingredient/README.md

 <img src="secretingredient.png" width="521" />

-From this image, you can tell that it has been digitally manipulated into a mix square grid.
-To get the flag you must fix this by manipulating the image back by switching around the squares, doing so will result it to the original.
+From this image, you can tell that it has been digitally manipulated into a mixed 6x6 square grid.
+To get the flag you must fix this by manipulating the image back by switching around the squares, doing so will result it to the original image.

 <img src="CTF_PROBLEM1_SOLUTION.png" width="521" />